*This post may contain affiliate links. Please see my disclosure for more details!*

 You spread/pour the caramel over the biscuit base.
 Then, you slice on some banana.
 I used two larger bananas – but you just want to cut them to about 1cm thick pieces, and press them into the caramel slightly.
 I don’t use too much, as you still want the cheesecake bit to fit!

 The cheesecake itself is very simple – and smaller than a usual cheesecake because of the caramel and banana.
 I used half the normal cream, and also half the normal soft cream cheese.
-I naturally used mascarpone as it’s sweeter, and my husband prefers that – but you can use any soft cream cheese, as long as it’s full fat.
+I naturally used mascarpone as it’s sweeter, and my family prefer that – but you can use any soft cream cheese, as long as it’s full fat.

 I add all my ingredients to the same bowl, but you can whisk the cream up separately, and fold into the soft cream cheese – whatever you find easier is always the best thing do to!